verrazzano/docs/content/en/docs/setup/install/multicluster.md

    ```

 3. Apply the Rancher registration manifest from the Rancher console.
-- In the Rancher menu, navigate to `Cluster Management` under `GLOBAL APPS`.
+   1. In the Rancher menu, under `GLOBAL APPS`, navigate to `Cluster Management`.
       - Select the cluster with the same name as the VerrazzanoManagedCluster resource that you just created.
-- Under the registration tab of the cluster view, select the registration command for the managed cluster.
+   2. Under the `Registration` tab of the cluster view, select the registration command for the managed cluster.
-  - Apply a command of this format from the managed cluster using the registration information in the Rancher console.
+   3. Using the registration information in the Rancher console, from the managed cluster, apply a command using this format.
        ```
        kubectl apply --kubeconfig $KUBECONFIG_MANAGED1 --context $KUBECONTEXT_MANAGED1 -f https://<Rancher-console-url>/v3/import/<Rancher-registration>.yaml
        ```
-  - Ensure that this registration yaml is applied to the managed cluster.
+   4. Ensure that this registration YAML file is applied to the managed cluster.

 ## Verify that managed cluster registration has completed
 You can perform all the verification steps on the admin cluster.